anvisharmaa/diabetes-risk-analyzer/README.md

 > A machine learning platform that predicts diabetes risk using classifiers built **from scratch** — no ML libraries — trained on ~98,000 real patient records from the CDC.

 **🔗 Live demo:** https://diabetes-risk-calculate.streamlit.app

-Built by **Guillermo Novillo, Jorge, and Anvi** as a final project for DSA at the University of Florida.

 ---

 ## 📌 Overview